 On the one hand, this involves implementing additional factors that a user must pass through in order to log in (multi-factor authentication, MFA).
 The type and quantity of these factors can be variably controlled based on the risk.

 On the other hand, it is also about alternatives to the password.
 Unfortunately, the password is one of the most insecure authentication methods available.
 To make it more secure, inconvenient policies are imposed on users such as the use of special characters, changing the password regularly, etc. This is extremely detrimental to user experience.

 Die Alternative sind Dinge, die man hat oder ist:

 Smartphone, Smartcard, physical token Token, key, etc.

 Through an app, for example, a very secure and convenient multi-factor chain can be built.
 First, the user enters his user name, then he receives a push in his app, and confirms it via fingerprint on his smartphone.
 Secure and without a password!

-Advanced Authentication from Micro Focus combines remote authentication and desktop authentication in one solution.
+Advanced Authentication from OpenText combines remote authentication and desktop authentication in one solution.
 The comprehensive support of devices, methods, and standards means not only an extremely broad selection of authentication methods and platforms but also the flexibility to adapt to the specific needs of any industry and company size.
 In this, the solution is unmatched in the market to date.

 - Over 30 authentication methods, number increasing